frispete/keyrings.cryptfile/README.md

 Discussion
 ----------

-The items of this json dict constitute the encryption parameters and value.
-In theory, it should be sufficiently *hard* to get back to the plain value of *data* without knowledge of the password.
+The items of the json dict constitute the encryption parameters and value.
+In theory, it should be sufficiently **hard** to get back to the plain value of **data** without knowledge of the password.
+Due to the association of the values reference (`service` and `user` here) with the authenticated encryption, modifications of values reference are detected/rejected as well.

-The class hierarchy is inherited from the keyrings.alt project, and is not exactly easy to follow.
-The most interesting parts are all in *keyrings/cryptfile/cryptfile.py*, which is quite concise itself, even if not fluent in python.
+The class hierarchy is inherited from the keyrings.alt project, which is not exactly easy to follow.
+The most interesting parts are in *keyrings/cryptfile/cryptfile.py*, which is quite concise itself, even if you're not fluent in python.

-In order to control these processes any further, you might want to subclass CryptFileKeyring and PlaintextKeyring.
+In order to control this process any further, you might want to subclass `CryptFileKeyring` and/or `PlaintextKeyring`.